Skip to content

 Theorem

-Any stationary time series can be expressed as a combination of sinusoidal functions of different frequencies, each with its own amplitude and phase
+Any stationary time series can be expressed as a combination of sinusoidal functions of different frequencies, each with its own amplitude and phase.

 \[ y_{t} = \int_{-\infty}^{\infty} e^{ i \omega t } Z(d\omega) \]

-• \(y_{t}\) → stationary time series
+• \(y_{t}\) → Stationary time series.

-• \(\omega\) → angular frequency
+• \(\omega\) → Angular frequency.

-• \(Z(d\omega)\) → complex valued stochastic process which determines the contribution of frequency \(\omega\) to \(y_{t}\)
+• \(Z(d\omega)\) → A complex-valued stochastic process (with orthogonal increments) which determines the contribution of frequency \(\omega\) to \(y_{t}\).

 Definition of SDF

-• SDF provides insight into periodic components
+• SDF provides insight into the periodic components of the data.

 \[ S(\omega) = \dfrac{1}{2\pi}\sum_{h=-\infty}^{\infty} \gamma(h) e^{ -i \omega h } \]